-- The aerosol optical depth (AOD) is defined as the particle in- 520 duced light extinction along a specific path.
-Therefore, an AOD comparison between model and measurement gives some evidence about how well the model simulates the vertical distribution of aerosol particles. - Because WRF-Chem calculates aerosol particle optical properties only for four wavelengths, linear interpolation between AOD at 400 and at 600 nm was used to derive the AOD at 525 550 nm.
+The aerosol optical depth (AOD) is defined as the particle induced light extinction along a specific path.
+Therefore, an AOD comparison between model and measurement gives some evidence about how well the model simulates the vertical distribution of aerosol particles.

+Because WRF-Chem calculates aerosol particle optical properties only for four wavelengths, linear interpolation between AOD at 400 and at 600 nm was used to derive the

+AOD at 550 nm.
 The WRF data was masked according to the availability of MODIS data.
-The average MODIS AOD in the - 475 modelling period ranged between 0.05 and 0.6.
+The average MODIS AOD in the modelling period ranged between 0.05 and 0.6.
 The model simulated a broader range with 0.01 to 0.8.
-In Figure 6, the horizontal distribution of MNB is shown.
-Over most regions 530 in central Germany there is a negative model bias around -40% for the level 2 MODIS products (left panel in Figure 6). - 480 On the other hand, especially in the south-western and northeastern part, the model overestimates AOD up to 200% for the level-2 MODIS AOD (left panel in Figure 6).
-However, when additional filtering processes applied to the MODIS AOD data following Hyer et al. (2011), the model bias in this 535 - region become significantly smaller (right panel in Figure 6).
-A possible explanation for the overestimation of AOD in the south-western part of Germany may be the lack of detailed information of the stack height of point source emissions.
-This may lead to an underestimation of pollutant emissions 540 - to higher atmospheric levels in this densely populated region.
-On the other hand, the overestimation in the north-eastern part may be attributed to overestimated sea salt concentrations in lower atmospheric levels as previously mentioned for the $PM{10}$ model comparison.
-Contrastingly, the largest negative model bias in domain 2 can be seen over the large area of Poland and the Czech Republic (right panel in Figure 6).
+In Fig. 6, the mean normalized model Bias (MNB) is shown.
+Over most regions in central Germany there is a negative

+- model bias around -40 % for the level 2 MODIS products (left panel in Fig. 6 and also in Table 4).
+In previous studies AOD from MODIS measurements was validated with AERONET sun photometer measurements and it was found that MODIS AOD is often positively biased by up to 50 % (Schaap et al., 2008) and 48 % (Remer et al., 2005) over the European land surface.
+This bias was attributed to uncertainties in land surface re- - flectance in the MODIS AOD retrieval and possible cloud contamination (Schaap et al., 2008).
+On the other hand, especially in the south-western and north-eastern part the model overestimates AOD up to 200 % for the level-2 MODIS AOD (left panel in Fig. 6).
+However, when additional filtering processes applied to the MODIS AOD data following Hyer et al. (2011), the model bias in this region become significantly smaller (right panel in Fig. 6).
+Accounting this uppartements in MODIS AOD the events. - panel in Fig. 6).
+Accounting this uncertainty in MODIS AOD, the overall -40 % MNB can be considered still acceptable, indicating a generally good model performance in most regions over Germany.

+The modelled and MODIS AOD was also compared to AERONET sunphotometer measurements performed at two observation sites in Germany.
+The extracted MODIS

+- AOD data at those locations is shown in Fig. 7.
+In spite there are only a few simultaneous measurements of MODIS and sunphotometer in the considered time period, the AOD values of both, sunphotometer and MODIS, show only small deviations as indicated in Fig. 7.
+Although the MODIS was found to overestimate the AOD over European land surface by ~ 48 % (Remer et al., 2005), during our simulation time period, - the MODIS AOD data agree well with the sunphotometer measurements at both Munich and Leipzig-TROPOS site.
+Regarding only AOD of those two AERONET sites for comparison with model values, the model follows nicely the measured AOD and the MNB was found to be only -4% for sunphotometer and 13% for MODIS (cf. Table 4).

+Contrastingly, the largest negative model bias in domain 2 can be seen over large area of Poland and the Czech Republic (right panel in Fig. 6).
 It also extends to most of the regions in the countries to the east of Germany.
 It implies that the emissions seem to be underestimated in the eastern part of the modelling domain.
-At least, it has to be pointed out that the uncertainties in the AOD itself may also contribute to these discrepancies in the comparison.
-In previous studies, the MODIS AOD product was evaluated with AERONET sun photometer measurements and it was found that MODIS AOD is often positively biased by up to 50% (Schaap et al., 2008) and 48% (Remer et al., 2005) over the European land surface.
-This bias was attributed to uncertainties in land surface reflectance in the MODIS AOD retrieval and possible cloud contamination (Schaap et al., 2008).
-Considering these findings, we also compared the simulated AOD to AERONET sunphotometer measurements performed at two observation sites in Germany (Figure 7).
-Regarding only AOD of those two AERONET sites, the model follows nicely the measured AOD ( $R^2=0.61$ ) and the MNB was found to be only -4% (cf. Table 3).
-Consequently, if the 50% positive bias of the MODIS AOD in comparison to the "true AOD" (AERONET AOD) is considered, our model results are actually more close to the "true values", indicating a general good model performance in the simulation of AOD.

-3.1.4 Carbon monoxide
+5 3.1.4 Carbon monoxide